Data Privacy Summary

 - For Academic matters – teaching and learning provision, assessment, examinations, attendance, graduation, grievance and disciplinary matters.

 - For the operation of work placement - will include the Vetting/approval of students undertaking placements as part of their programme of study under the Protection of Children & Vulnerable Adults legislation via the Garda Vetting Bureau.
+It will also include students signing a Health Declaration form prior to taking up placement in clinical settings (Covid-19 and infectious diseases related).

 - For the provision of student cards for identification / security purposes.